Braveenan/Deep-Learning-for-Sequence-to-Sequence-Models/README.md

 ## Contact

-If you have questions or need assistance during the workshop, you can reach out to us by creating a GitHub discussion or by contacting us at braveenans.22@cse.mrt.ac.lk.
+If you have questions or need assistance during the workshop, you can reach out to us by creating a GitHub discussion or by contacting us at braveenans.22@cse.mrt.ac.lk or [Braveenan Sritharan](https://www.linkedin.com/in/braveenan-sritharan/).

 ## Authors